 “For many years, I think we’ve attributed their poor asthma control to the fact that they weren’t taking their medicines, and it may be that many of them were taking their medicines, they just weren’t working,” Lazarus said.

 Lazarus and his team studied 300 patients with mild asthma.
-The vast majority, 73%, did not have type two inflammation — an inflammation characterized by a high level of white blood cells and believed to be much more prevalent among asthma patients.
+The vast majority, 73%, did not have type two inflammation — an inflammation characterized by a high level of eosinophilic white blood cells, which are believed to be much more prevalent among asthma patients.

 Of those patients, 66% did just as well, or better, on placebo as the steroid inhaler, mometasone, in terms of urgent care visits, days when they had trouble breathing or woke up in the middle of the night unable to breathe.

 Merck, the drug company that makes mometasone, declined to comment on the study.

 “We may be giving people steroids, subjecting them to potential adverse effects and the increased costs without a significant clinical benefit,” Lazarus said.